Fabiano Caruana: Personal life and chess beginnings

-Caruana was born on July 30, 1992, in Miami, Florida United States, to Italian parents Lou and Santina Caruana.
+Caruana was born on July 30, 1992, in Miami, Florida, to Italian parents, Lou and Santina Caruana.
 He is a dual citizen of Italy and the United States.
-When he was four, his family relocated from Miami to the neighborhood of Park Slope, Brooklyn, New York City.
+When he was four, his family relocated from Miami to the Park Slope neighborhood of Brooklyn in New York City.
 When he was five, his chess talent was discovered in an after-school chess program at Congregation Beth Elohim, a reform Jewish congregation in Park Slope.
-That year he played his first tournament at the Polgar Chess Center in Queens, New York City.
+That year he played his first tournament at the Polgar Chess Center in Kew Gardens, Queens.

 Until the age of twelve, he lived and played in the United States, occasionally traveling to Europe and South America to participate in tournaments.
 His first chess coach, from age six to eight, was National Master (NM) Bruce Pandolfini, and from age eight to twelve, he studied with GM Miron Sher.
 In 2004, he relocated with his family from Brooklyn to Madrid, Spain to pursue a professional chess career, playing for Italy from 2005 to 2015.
 He trained with International Master (IM) Boris Zlotnik in Madrid, and in 2007 he moved to Budapest to train with grandmaster Alexander Chernin.
 In 2010, he moved to Lugano, Switzerland, and, at the end of that year, started to train with grandmaster Vladimir Chuchelov.
-He moved to St. Louis, Missouri in 2014.
+He moved to St. Louis, Missouri, in 2014.